optio50/Victron_Modbus_TCP/README.md

 You likely dont have the 3 temperature sensors included.
 Change the variable to turn them on and off.

-If you use Example2.py you also need to adjust the portal id value. read the comment on how to find your portal id.
-This number is needed even with no internet access as its the name of your venus device.

-Examply.py should work on a very basic system such as running on the venus GX device itself.
-Minimal requirements.
-Example2.py has some additional requirements and should be run on your local nix* machine.

-Example.py requires modbus enabled on the GX device
-Example2.py requires modbus & Mqtt enabled on the GX device.

-Example.py
 ![alt text](https://github.com/optio50/Victron_Modbus_TCP/blob/main/ScreenShots/Modbus_2022-02-13_19-40-40.png?raw=true)

-Example2.py
 ![alt text](https://github.com/optio50/Victron_Modbus_TCP/blob/main/ScreenShots/Peek_2022-02-19_14-30.apng?raw=true)

 PyQT5-Dual-Charger.py